techwithlc/mywebsite/server/SERVERLESS_DEPLOYMENT.md

    - Check if your IP is whitelisted (if configured)
    - Examine the webhook logs in your deployment platform

-3. **Emails Not Sending**:
-   - Verify your SMTP credentials
-   - Check if the email service is working
-   - Look for error logs in your deployment platform

 ## Next Steps

 1. **Custom Domain**: Set up a custom domain for your serverless functions
-2. **Analytics**: Add tracking to see how many people are using your RSS feeds
+2. **Analytics**: Add tracking to see how many people are using your RSS feed
 3. **Monitoring**: Set up alerts for webhook failures
-4. **Backup**: Implement a backup system for your subscriber data